Idena-Today/DnaUrl/Readme.md

 ### Encoding

-data and checksum are encoded using base85 - RFC194
+data and checksum are encoded using base58.

 ### Checksum

-Checksum is a md5 of the `dna://0xrecipient_address/amount/data/` string
+Checksum consist of the first 8 bytes of md5 from the `dna://0xrecipient_address/amount/data/` string.
+Goal is to prevent accidental damaging of the string while in transit, not to have a secure cryptographic primitive.

 ## Demo